humhub/documentation/docs/develop/modules.md

 ## Setup a module skeleton

 The easiest way of setting up a basic HumHub module is by using the [Developer Tools Module](https://github.com/humhub/humhub-modules-devtools).
+Once you've generated a module skeleton, copy the module to a [module loader path](environment.md#module-loader-path).
+Now the module should be visible under `Administration -> Modules` and can be [enabled](#enabled-a-module).

 ## Module Structure